Coinbase Phone Screen Interview: What It Tests and How to Pass

 - Basic dynamic programming

-CodeSignal proctoring is active.
-Camera and screen recording are on.
+CodeSignal proctoring is configurable per employer, and Coinbase turns it on.
+Expect camera, microphone, and full-screen recording, plus a photo-ID check up front.
 Do not alt-tab to documentation or run code elsewhere.
 The platform flags suspicious patterns, and getting flagged is an exit you cannot appeal.

-Time management matters.
-The warm-up should take 10 minutes.
-The two mediums, 15-20 minutes each.
-Save the last 25 minutes for the harder problem.
-If you get stuck early, write the brute-force solution and move on.
+The warm-up takes 10 minutes.
+Each medium gets 15.
+Save the last 25 for the hard problem and keep five minutes as a buffer for retesting.
+If you get stuck early, write the brute force and move on.
 A slow O(n²) you actually finish beats an O(n log n) you ran out of time on.
 Every time.
+If patterns like sliding window or DP framing are not automatic yet, drill those before the OA, not during.

 The Live Screen Scores How You Think, Not Just What You Build

 This is a 60-minute 1:1 with a Coinbase software engineer.
-You will code in a shared environment, probably CoderPair or something similar.
+You code in a shared environment, typically CodeSignal's live interview on video.
 The problems are practical, not abstract.

 What the live screen typically involves: